GoogleCloudPlatform/database-assessment/docs/developer_guide/developer_setup.md

 is assumed for a command if there is no colon found.
 Thus you must always define your environment in a declarative way and hatch makes sure that the environment reflects your declaration by updating it whenever you issue a `hatch run ...`.
-This helps with reproducibility and avoids forgetting to specify dependencies since the hatch workflow is to specify everything directly in [pyproject.toml](pyproject.toml).
+This helps with reproducibility and avoids forgetting to specify dependencies since the hatch workflow is to specify everything directly in [pyproject.toml].
 Only in rare cases, you will use `hatch local:shell` to enter the `local` environment, which is similar to what you may know from other tools.

 To get you started, use `hatch run test:cov` or `hatch run test:no-cov` to run the unit test with or without coverage reports, respectively.
 Use `hatch run lint:all` to run all kinds of typing and linting checks.
 Try to automatically fix linting problems with `hatch run lint:fix` and use `hatch run docs:serve` to build and serve your documentation.
 You can also easily define your own environments and commands.
-Check out the environment setup of hatch in [pyproject.toml](pyproject.toml) for more commands as well as the package, build and tool configuration.
+Check out the environment setup of hatch in [pyproject.toml] for more commands as well as the package, build and tool configuration.

 !!! tip
     There is a `Makefile` entry to automate testing and linting.
 Executing `make test` will test all supported Python versions.  `make lint` will run the linting workflow against the source code, and `make serve-docs` will launch the local documentation server.